zorael/kameloso/README.md

 kameloso sits and listens in the channels you specify and reacts to certain events, like bots generally do.
 It is a passive thing and does not respond to keyboard input, though text can be sent manually by other means.

-It works on Freenode, Rizon and QuakeNet, with less confident support for Undernet, GameSurge, EFnet, DALnet, IRCnet, SwiftIRC, IRCHighWay, Twitch and UnrealIRCd servers.
-Definitions for those 12 servers exist and support varies from good to okay.
+It works well on Freenode, Rizon, QuakeNet and Twitch servers, with less confident support for Undernet, GameSurge, EFnet, DALnet, IRCnet, SwiftIRC, IRCHighWay and UnrealIRCd servers.
+Definitions for those 12 server networks exist and support varies from good to okay.

 Often a new server network will just work right away, but sometimes there's a slight difference in how they behave and respond, and changes will have to be made.
 It's usually fairly trivial modifications, like "does this network's `NickServ` just want a password, or a login *and* a password?", or "is `NickServ` replaced with `AuthServ`?"